 Then there’s the camera department, featuring a 12MP primary shooter and a 5MP secondary snapper that’s used to capture depth information.
 Don’t expect the Mi 8‘s 12MP telephoto camera or Mi A2-style low-light secondary camera here.

 We don’t see any mention of NFC on the spec sheet, which means mobile payments will have to be conducted via alternative methods (e.g. camera-based solutions).
 At least the device packs a headphone jack (in addition to USB Type-C) for easy listening via wired headsets.

 Otherwise, Xiaomi has been using a 20MP front camera on many phones this year (from budget to flagship), and the Pocophone F1 is no different.
 The notch also plays host to an IR camera and illuminator for facial recognition — although this feature is coming via an update in some markets.
 It’s a leap over basic recognition via the front camera in theory, but it’s not quite as advanced as 3D face unlock.
 Unlike the Realme 1, however, the Pocophone F1 retains a rear fingerprint scanner.

-In the software department, the phone ships with MIUI 9.6 based on Android 8.1.
-So you’ll need to wait for the Android Pie update, which should drop before the end of the year.
+In the software department, the phone ships with MIUI 9.6 based on Android 8.1, but you can upgrade it to the latest Android 9.0 Pie.
 In an interesting touch, the phone also ships with the so-called Poco launcher, delivering a look and feel that’s closer to stock Android (complete with an app drawer).

 It’s clear that, horsepower aside, the Pocophone F1 specs aren’t quite as impressive compared to other flagship phones.
 But will you feel it when using the phone?
-Stay tuned for our review.
+Find out in our review.